Blackout

 Is Blackout worth watching?

-Where can I watch Blackout online?
+Where can I find Blackout parents guide and age rating?

 How Blackout Compares & Where it Ranks